How to Control Moisture in the Beehive

 Insulation

 The top of the beehive is exposed to the elements.
-Some insulation and ventilation are needed at the top for proper functioning of the beehive.
+Some insulation and ventilation are needed at the top for the proper functioning of the beehive.
 Moisture control equipment is used at the top of the beehive.
 It can provide ventilation and insulation for the beehive.
 A moisture board often replaces the top cover of a beehive when it is used.
 It provides little insulation value to the beehive in comparison to a quilt box.

 Ease of Making One

 It is easier to make a moisture board than a quilt box.
-The moisture board requires few cuts and sizing before it is ready for use.
+The moisture board requires a few cuts and sizing before it is ready for use.
 Making a quilt box is a more complex process that requires tools and many materials.
-It takes longer and requires more labor than making a beehive moisture board.
+It takes longer and requires more labour than making a beehive moisture board.

 Pests, Parasites and Diseases

 A beehive moisture board is a single piece of equipment.
-Even though it is not solid, it is dense enough to prevent entry of insects and other critters into its material.
+Even though it is not solid, it is dense enough to prevent the entry of insects and other critters into its material.
 Pests and parasites of honeybees have a difficult time making a home in the moisture board, even when they have access to it.
 Additionally, the board does not have any replaceable parts on it that can introduce harmful microorganisms into the beehive.

 On the other hand, a beehive quilt box can be a habitat for harmful organisms.
 Pests and parasites of honeybees gaining access to the quilt box can hide in the quilting material.
 They can turn into a persistent problem in your beekeeping operation.
 Changing the quilting material also creates an opportunity for bacteria and fungi to enter the beehive.
 You should use clean quilting material and treat it for pest, parasite and disease control where possible.